This site contains affiliate ads (including Amazon Associates).

 From a distant island that does not even know the name

-One coconut has been washed away
+One palm fruit has been washed away

 Far from hometown coast